Mining Claims Map — Idaho

 Key minerals: silver, gold, lead, zinc, cobalt, phosphate.
 Notable deposits: Coeur d'Alene District, Bunker Hill, Lucky Friday, Blackbird.
 Mining districts: Coeur d'Alene, Salmon River, Cobalt, Lemhi Pass.

-The Idaho Department of Lands administers mineral rights in Idaho.
-Claim data is accessible through BLM LR2000.
+The Bureau of Land Management (BLM) administers mineral rights in Idaho.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Mining Claims Map for Idaho